On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: A counterexample of -nonnegativity for generalized SEPs

 Now let $\calM_k = \calM \oplus x_1 \oplus \cdots \oplus x_k$ where the $x_i$ are pairwise distinct elements, none of which are already in $\calM$.
 Then $\dim(\SEP(\calM_k)) = \rk(\calM_k)= \rk (\calM) + \rk(x_1) + \cdots + \rk(x_k) =10+k$.
 By using Corollary~\ref{free_sum}, we have

 from which it follows that $\gamma(\Sigma(\calM_k)) = \gamma(\Sigma(\calM))$. \end{proof}

 Computational evidence suggests that the $\gamma$-vectors for $\Sigma(M^*(K_{3,n}))$ fail to be nonnegative for all even $n \geq 6$, although we do not aim to prove so here.
-Instead, we examine how these matroids are situated between ordinary SEPs and generalized SEPs: by deleting two particular elements $e,e'$ from $M^*(K_{3,n})$, the resulting matroid is now graphic.
+Instead, we examine how these matroids are situated between ordinary SEPs and generalized SEPs: by deleting the two edges $e$ and $e'$ that are incident to the same degree-$3$ vertex of $K_{3,n}$ from $M^*(K_{3,n})$, the resulting matroid is now graphic.
 In fact, by invoking Whitney's $2$-isomorphism theorem \cite[Theorem 5.3.1]{Oxley}, it is a brief exercise to show that there is, up to isomorphism, a unique graph $\Gamma(n)$ such that $M^*(K_{3,n}) - \{e,e'\} = M(\Gamma(n))$.
 We will be more precise about what this graph looks like in Section~\ref{sec: proof}.
 For now, we simply state our main results regarding $\Sigma(\Gamma(n))$.

 \begin{thm} For each $n \geq 1$,

 where

 and